 We answer: beginninglessness, in of itself, is not impossible.
 What is impossible, is an infinite sequence of events to come to an end.
-And a beginningless being is not necessarily one that endured through an infinite number of events.
-For when we say God is beginningless, we mean that He is beginningless while being timeless.
+And God is not an infinite sequence of events that came to an end.
+Rather, He is beginningless while being timeless.
 But the same cannot be said about the world, given that it is clearly not timeless.

 Tasalsul: the belief that the past is comprised of an infinite number of events.
 Commonly referred to as an “infinite regression of past events”.

 In summary: Tasalsul is impossible because the past is that sequence of events which leads up to, and then ends with the present moment.
 To claim that the past is infinite, is therefore tantamount to claiming that a sequence which came to an end is endless.
 And that is a clear contradiction.
 More on this here.